History of Jerusalem: Ayyubid control

-The Kingdom of Jerusalem lasted until 1291; however, Jerusalem itself was recaptured by Saladin in 1187 (see Siege of Jerusalem (1187)), who permitted worship of all religions.
+The Kingdom of Jerusalem lasted until 1291; however, Jerusalem itself was recaptured by Saladin in 1187 (see Siege of Jerusalem (1187).
+The poet Yehuda Alharizi described Saladin as having called upon the Jews to return to the city, though no such proclamation is documented.
+Nevertheless, a small Jewish community re-emerged, consisting of local, Maghrebi, and "Frankish" Jews.
 According to Rabbi Elijah of Chelm, German Jews lived in Jerusalem during the 11th century.
 The story is told that a German-speaking Jew saved the life of a young German man surnamed Dolberger.
 Thus when the knights of the First Crusade came to besiege Jerusalem, one of Dolberger's family members rescued Jews in Palestine and carried them back to the German city of Worms to repay the favor.
 Further evidence of German communities in the holy city comes in the form of halakic questions sent from Germany to Jerusalem during the second half of the 11th century.

 In 1173 Benjamin of Tudela visited Jerusalem.
 He described it as a small city full of Jacobites, Armenians, Greeks, and Georgians.
 Two hundred Jews dwelt in a corner of the city under the Tower of David.
 In 1219 the walls of the city were razed by order of al-Mu'azzam, the Ayyubid sultan of Damascus.
 This rendered Jerusalem defenseless and dealt a heavy blow to the city's status.
 The Ayyubids destroyed the walls in expectation of ceding the city to the Crusaders as part of a peace treaty.
+This act also led to a new wave of Jewish flight, with many fleeing to Acre.
 In 1229, by treaty with Egypt's ruler al-Kamil, Jerusalem came into the hands of Frederick II of Germany.
+A brief ban on Jewish residence returned.
 In 1239, after a ten-year truce expired, he began to rebuild the walls; these were again demolished by an-Nasir Da'ud, the emir of Kerak, in the same year.

 In 1243 Jerusalem came again into the power of the Christians, and the walls were repaired.
 The Khwarezmian Empire took the city in 1244 and were in turn driven out by the Ayyubids in 1247.
 In 1260 the Mongols under Hulagu Khan engaged in raids into Palestine.
 It is unclear if the Mongols were ever in Jerusalem, as it was not seen as a settlement of strategic importance at the time.
 However, there are reports that some of the Jews that were in Jerusalem temporarily fled to neighboring villages.